Import Workflows

 - Map to WorkflowGroup: Indicates that the workflow group being imported replaces the existing workflow group in the workflow definition.
 For example, if you are importing

-in the Destination column, then in the workflow definition,WFGroup1
+WFGroup1and during the import, you selectTestWFGroupin the Destination column, then in the workflow definition,WFGroup1is replaced withTestWFGroupwhereverWFGroup1is used.

 - For Workflow: